Variable Selection in Latent Regression IRT Models via Knockoffs: An Application to International Large-scale Assessment in Education: Application to PISA 2015

 \section{Application to PISA 2015}

 We now apply the proposed method to the PISA 2015 dataset described in Section~\ref{sec:data}.
 Our results are given in Table~\ref{tab:real}.
 In this table, the predictors are ranked according to the value of $\Pi_j$ when $\nu=1$, from the largest to the smallest.
 For each predictor, we give the variable name, the variable type (continuous, binary, or ordinal), and a brief explanation of the variable.
 Further details about these variables are given in the supplementary material.
-In addition, we present the estimated coefficients of these variables under the full model (i.e., the model with all the predictors), and their standard errors based on a non-parametric bootstrap procedure with 200 replications.
-For each continuous variable, the standardised estimated coefficient is given, which is the estimated coefficient multiplied by the standard deviation of the corresponding variable.
-Variable selection results with nominal PFER levels $\nu = 1, 2, 3$ are given in Table~\ref{tab:real}, for which 38, 41, and {46} predictors are selected, respectively.
-Note that by the construction of the derandomised knockoff method, these selection results are nested, in the sense that the variables selected with $\nu = t$ are also selected with $\nu = t+1$, $t=1, 2, ...$.
-We also point out that for the first {25 variables (ANXTES to UNFAIR)}, $\Pi_j = 1$, i.e., the variables are always selected by the baseline algorithm, and for the last 12 variables (DUECEC to WEALTH), $\Pi_j = 0$, for any $\nu = 1, 2, 3$, i.e., they are never selected by the baseline algorithm.
+In addition, we present the estimated coefficients of these variables under the full model (i.e., the model with all the predictors) and their standard errors based on a non-parametric bootstrap procedure with 200 replications.
+For each continuous variable, the standardized estimated coefficient is given, which is the estimated coefficient multiplied by the standard deviation of the corresponding variable.
+Variable selection results with nominal PFER levels $\nu = 1, 2, 3$ are given in Table~\ref{tab:real}, for which

+36, 45, and 48 predictors are selected, respectively.
+Note that by the construction of the derandomized knockoff method, these selection results are nested, in the sense that the variables selected with $\nu = t$ are also selected with $\nu = t+1$, $t=1, 2, ...$.
+We also point out that for the first